dotnet/runtime/Documentation/cross-platform-performance-and-eventing.md

 ##Introduction

-As we bring up CoreCLR on the Linux and Mac platforms, it’s important that we determine how we’ll measure and analyze performance on these platforms.
+As we bring up CoreCLR on the Linux and OS X platforms, it’s important that we determine how we’ll measure and analyze performance on these platforms.
 On Windows we use an event based model that depends on ETW, and we have a good amount of tooling that builds on this approach.
-Ideally, we can extend this model to Linux and Mac and re-use much of the Windows tooling.
+Ideally, we can extend this model to Linux and OS X and re-use much of the Windows tooling.

 # Requirements